JeffAMcGee/www/content/underscore-any.md

     :::javascript
     if (result = iterator.call(context, value, index, list)) return breaker;

-The only problem was the tests didn't pass, so they reverted the commit:
+The only problem was the tests didn't pass, so they reverted the commit a few minutes later:

     :::javascript
     if (result || (result = iterator.call(context, value, index, list))) return breaker;